tunasafa/medieaval-days/README.md

 - improved animations for catapult, ballista , archer and crossbowman (to show what they throw)
 - better 8 bit songs
 - zoom in and out from the map
+- 2 and more player real time playable option